 Lake Bogoria Spa Resort has tapped the naturally occurring underground heated water and made a naturally heated swimming pool that is ready for a hot-dip 24/7 however they could appreciate it if you can only swim up to midnight and pick up from there the next morning.
 This also comes with a baby pool also equally heated naturally.

 Being a private business with accommodation services, swimming for hotel residents is free, non-residents pay Kshs 400 per adult and Kshs 200 bob per child.

-Apart from the sweet Natural hot spa, lake Bogoria has lost of Flamingoes to see and beautiful landscapes for photography lovers.
-The journey to the venue itself is worth to include in your bucket list.
+Apart from the sweet Natural hot spa, lake Bogoria has lots of Flamingoes to see and beautiful landscapes for photography lovers.
+The journey to the venue itself is worth including in your bucket list.

 Looking for more information for planning/booking services?
 Do not hesitate to reach the management on the below contacts;